DigitalHistory-Lund/elam_stm_prep/README.md

 ### Model fitting

 Four parameters are available for adjustment:
-a.
-Select the number of topics
+1. Select the number of topics
-b.
-The maximum number of iterations to consider
+2. The maximum number of iterations to consider
-c.
-Whether to introduce the author as a parameter
+3. Whether to introduce the author as a parameter
-d.
-Whether to introduce the work(by title) as a parameter
+4. Whether to introduce the work(by title) as a parameter

 Pressing the "Fit stm" button will initialize the calculation, which can take several minutes to complete.